Profile Choices in your Degree

 b.
 No need for action on your part as a student: in the course of admission.

-Required action: free choice of profile via BASIS
+Required Action: Free Choice of Profile via BASIS

-You must make this profile selection independently via BASIS during the profile selection phase (in the winter semester 2023/24 from 01.11.2023 to 01.12.2023) for the following degree programmes.
+You must make this profile selection independently via BASIS during the profile selection phase (the date for the summer semester 2026 is to be determined) for the following degree programs.

 Bachelor